R/mvn.R

 Options for explicit parallelism are provided when R > 1

-is large.
-See par
+especially when R is large.
+See par and suceeding arguments.

 McArdle, J. J. (2013).
 The development of the RAM rules for latent variable structural equation modeling.
 In A. Maydeu-Olivares & J. J. McArdle (Eds.), Contemporary Psychometrics: A festschrift for Roderick P. McDonald (pp. 225--273).
 Lawrence Erlbaum Associates.